helpers/handlebars-helpers/README.md

 - [History](#history)
 - [About](#about)

-ou might also be interested in [template-helpers](https://github.com/jonschlinkert/template-helpers).
+You might also be interested in [template-helpers](https://github.com/jonschlinkert/template-helpers).

 ## Browser usage